Kareem-negm/Tensorflow-Object-Detection-From-Scratch/README.md

 - **Install Protoc for Protocol Buffers from the official Github Repo [protoc-3.17.3-win64](https://github.com/protocolbuffers/protobuf/releases/download)**

-when you extract the folder I recomend to add it in the followin path you creat `C:\additondalpackges\`
+when you extract the folder I recomend to add it in the followin path you creat `C:\additondalpackges\research`

-dont's miss to add protoc bin path to the system envairnment
+dont's miss to add protoc bin path to the system envairnment `PC-properties -advanced system setting -environment variable `

+- **Install Tensorflow Object Detection API for use with Python** clone this repo here https://github.com/tensorflow/models in Git command and move your command insid the model folder `cd model ` then write this command `protoc object_detection/protos/*.proto --python_out-.` enter then `copy object_detection/packages/tf2/serup.py .` enter then ` python -m pip install .` this will install all of the dependacies like OpenCV , Tensroflw and the other library that we need for our object detection library